MarcMichalsky/de.forumzfd.twinglecampaign/docs/api/TwingleForm.md

-# TwingleCampaign API
+# TwingleForm API

-The TwingleCampaign API is meant to offer a simple and secure interface to read and alter only a limited number of values provided by the TwingleProject API.
+The TwingleForm API is meant to offer a simple and secure interface to read and alter only a limited number of values provided by the TwingleProject API.

 It can be used by external CMS (like Drupal) to receive a list of TwingleProjects.
 The API delivers for example the embed codes of all active TwingleProjects so that they can be integrated in a website.

-It's also possible to update the TwingleProject `url` field via the TwingleCampaign Create API.
+It's also possible to update the TwingleProject `url` field via the TwingleForm Create API.
 In this case the `url` fields of all TwingleCampaign children of the TwingleProject will be updated, too.

 ## Get & Getsingle API